jpr679/repo-scripts/script.cinder/README.md

 You will find Cinder under "My add-ons" -> "All".
 Click on "Cinder" once you find it then click the "Configure" button.
 Here is where you will configure Cinder.

-####General Tab
+  - General Tab -

   The General tab contains overall settings.

-  **Select episodes from** - you can pick one of All videos / Watched / Unwatched
+  Select episodes from - you can pick one of All videos / Watched / Unwatched
             All videos - Cinder will pick any episode regardless of it being watched or not Watched - Cinder will only pick episodes that you have previously watched Unwatched - Cinder will only pick episodes that you have not previously watched

-  **Queue length** - You can pick how many random TV episodes that Cinder will queue up and play every time
+  Queue length - You can pick how many random TV episodes that Cinder will queue up and play every time
                  you click your big Cinder button

-  **Shuffle episodes** - If enabled Cinder will play the episodes in random order if not they will be in order
+  Shuffle episodes - If enabled Cinder will play the episodes in random order if not they will be in order
                      of your SMB shares.

-  **Can skip sources** - If enabled Cinder will randomly skip SMB shares.
+  Can skip sources - If enabled Cinder will randomly skip SMB shares.
 This will increase randomness more
                      since there is a 50% chance that a given SMB share will be skipped.

-  **Bootstrap playback** - If enabled Cinder will start playing an episode as soon as it finds one.
+  Bootstrap playback - If enabled Cinder will start playing an episode as soon as it finds one.
 It will
                        continue to randomly populate your playlist in the background.
 This allows you to start watching something while you wait.
 I'm impatiently lazy and this helps.
                        A queue of 100 episodes can take around 8 minutes to fully populate.